mollyjgrant/exploratory-factor-analysis-simple/README.md

 straightforward example of efa

-R code for efa. example output to come
+R code for efa (example output to come)